 The Glacier Palace, which is one of its kind in Europe, is also located here and is accessible all year round.

-After taking in those panoramic views, finish the day by shopping at the Bahnofstrasse – shopping street filled with Swiss souvenirs and high end retailers, to take something back home.
+After taking in those panoramic views, finish the day by shopping at the Bahnhofstrasse – shopping street filled with Swiss souvenirs and high-end retailers, to take something back home.

 In the evening, hop on a train to return to Zurich for your return flight.

 SCENIC TRAIN ROUTE OPTION: The Glacier Express is a popular train route in Switzerland, starting from Zermatt to St. Moritz.
 The journey takes about 8 hours, making it through the Swiss Alps and stunning landscapes and bridges.
 You can take the train in the morning on day 7 and arrive in St. Moritz.
 St. Moritz to Zurich is about 3.50 hours by train.

 Alternative Option: Day 7 to Geneva & a modified 7 days in Switzerland Itinerary suggestion